 We want to make it as easy as possible for anyone who wants to to host their own extraordinary, responsive, etc pop-ups, and to know that we’re here to help.

-That’s why we’re making our Resource Pack completely public, starting with our Principles.
-The Resource Pack is currently undergoing some renovation work thanks to Maayan Bar-Yam, and we’ll let you know when it’s ready.
-In the meantime, here are the 7 Principles of Pop-Up Adventure Playgrounds, which we’ve used since the very beginning and is part of the Resource Pack.
+Here are the 7 Principles of Pop-Up Adventure Playgrounds - helpfully beautified by our friend Maayan - which we’ve used since the very beginning and is part of the Resource Pack.
 Feel free to call any event that follows them a pop-up adventure playground.

 We would still love it if you let us know what you’re up to, so we can help celebrate it.
 We are always available by email, or if you prefer, Facebook and Twitter are great platforms to reach us too.
 We look forward to hearing from you and your pop-up adventure playgrounds!